sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/02-Dependency-Management-Flow.md

 ### General troubleshooting steps

-A.  Run `update` explicitly.
-This will typically fix problems with out
-    of date SNAPSHOTs or locally published artifacts.
+1. Run `update` explicitly.
+This will typically fix problems with out of date SNAPSHOTs or locally published artifacts.
-B.  If a file cannot be found, look at the output of update to see where
-    Ivy is looking for the file.
+2. If a file cannot be found, look at the output of update to see where Ivy is looking for the file.
 This may help diagnose an incorrectly defined dependency or a dependency that is actually not present in a repository.
-C.  `last update` contains more information about the most recent
-    resolution and download.
+3.  `last update` contains more information about the most recent resolution and download.
 The amount of debugging output from Ivy is high, so you may want to use lastGrep (run help lastGrep for usage).
-D.  Run `clean` and then `update`.
-If this works, it could indicate a
-    bug in sbt, but the problem would need to be reproduced in order to diagnose and fix it.
+4. Run `clean` and then `update`.
+If this works, it could indicate a bug in sbt, but the problem would need to be reproduced in order to diagnose and fix it.
-E.  Before deleting all of the Ivy cache, first try deleting files in
-    `~/.ivy2/cache` related to problematic dependencies.
+5. Before deleting all of the Ivy cache, first try deleting files in `~/.ivy2/cache` related to problematic dependencies.
 For example, if there are problems with dependency `"org.example" % "demo" % "1.0"`, delete `~/.ivy2/cache/org.example/demo/1.0/` and retry update.
-This
-    avoids needing to redownload all dependencies.
+This avoids needing to redownload all dependencies.
-F.  Normal sbt usage should not require deleting files from
-    `~/.ivy2/cache`, especially if the first four steps have been followed.
+6. Normal sbt usage should not require deleting files from `~/.ivy2/cache`, especially if the first four steps have been followed.
 If deleting the cache fixes a dependency management issue, please try to reproduce the issue and submit a test case.